aquam503/MLflow-on-AWS-Setup/README.md

 ## Overview

 This repository provides a step-by-step guide and example code for setting up **MLflow** on an AWS EC2 instance with S3 as the artifact storage.
-The repository includes an example script that demonstrates the use of MLflow for tracking experiments using the ElasticNet regression model.
+The repository includes an example script that demonstrates the use of MLflow for tracking experiments.

 ---